Fireweed - Weed of National Significance

 Pasture improvement may be associated with an increase in the incidence of certain livestock health disorders.
 Livestock and production losses from some disorders are possible.
 Management may need to be modified to minimise risk.
 Consult your veterinarian or adviser when planning pasture improvement.

 The Native Vegetation Act 2003 restricts some pasture improvement practices where existing pasture contains native species.
-Inquire through your relevant Catchment Management Authority office.
+Inquire through your relevant Local Land Services office.

 Fireweed (Senecio madagascariensis)